A Playlist for Fibromyalgia Flare Days

 It also doesn’t mean that sometimes when it seems flares come over and over again that I don’t get down and despair that I’m going to end up back where I used to be, living a life on the couch.

 On days like that, I need a little extra inspiration.
-So, with the help of some of the peeps on my Facebook page, I’ve put together this nice little playlist to help me stay inspired on fibromyalgia flare days.
+So, with the help of some of the awesome people on my Facebook page, I’ve put together this nice little playlist to help me stay inspired on fibromyalgia flare days.

 My Playlist for Fibro Flare Days